 - Submit an online NDVS check-in form within 3 business days of arriving in Chicago.

 - Maintain valid documents.
 Keep your documents valid at all times and make any requests for changes in a timely manner

 - Update your address within 10 days of moving.
 You are required by law to keep your address updated throughout your program by following the address update instructions exactly.

-Keep your I-20 and DS-2019 up to date.
+Keep your DS-2019 up to date.
 Under limited circumstances, you may need to stay for a longer period or shorted period than originally expected.
 In these cases, you must either apply for an extension of your record with your department or notify OIA that you need to shorten your record.

 - To apply for an extension: Apply at least 4 weeks before your current end date.
 Contact your Dean of Student's office to request the extension.
 If your request is approved, your department will send a request for extension to OIA.

-- Your Form I-20 or DS-2019 cannot be extended after the expiration date has been reached!
-Once the end date on your Form I-20 or DS-2019 is reached, you must discontinue your program activities here.
+- Your Form DS-2019 cannot be extended after the expiration date has been reached!
+Once the end date on your Form DS-2019 is reached, you must discontinue your program activities here.

 - Leave the U.S. by the end of your Grace Period.
-You have a short Grace period after your I-20/DS-2019 ends.
-The length of the Grace Period varies based on your status.
-Review the link to learn more.
+You have a 30-day grace-period after your program ends (reflected on your DS-2019).